From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues, Examples, and Extensions: Introduction

 \section{Introduction}

-In recent years, a sequence of papers (see \cite{bams}, De Lellis--Sz\'{e}kelyhidi, Jr.\,for a survey) have appeared as an outgrowth of the celebrated results of Nash and Kuiper \cite{nash, k1, k2} for the $C^1$-isometric embeddings of an $n$-dimensional Riemannian manifold into $\R^{n+1}$.
-These works are devoted both to sharpening the regularity of embeddings in the Nash-Kuiper theorem (\cite{cds, x}), and to proving non-uniqueness of solutions for problems arising in continuum mechanics, especially the Euler equations for compressible and incompressible fluid flows ({\it e.g.}, \cite{a1, a2, a3}).
+In recent years, an important research project attracting enormous attention in PDE, differential geometry, and mathematical hydrodynamics communities is concerned with irregular isometric embeddings of Riemannian manifolds and wild solutions for fluid dynamical PDEs.
+A sequence of papers has appeared as an outgrowth of the celebrated results of Nash and Kuiper \cite{nash, k1, k2} on $C^1$-isometric embeddings of Riemannian manifolds into Euclidean spaces.
+These works are devoted both to sharpening the regularity of embeddings in the Nash-Kuiper theorem (\cite{cds, x}), and to proving non-uniqueness of solutions for problems arising in continuum mechanics, especially the Euler equations for compressible and incompressible fluid flows (\cite{a1, a2, a3}, amongst many others).
+See De Lellis--Sz\'{e}kelyhidi Jr. \cite{bams} for a thorough survey.

-The central technique in these papers is the theory of {\em convex integration} and {\em $h$-principle}.
-It was introduced by M. Gromov as a generalization of the Nash--Kuiper paradigm; see \cite{gr1, gr2}.
-Recently, complimenting these theoretical developments are the breakthrough computational results of Borrelli {\it et al} \cite{b1, b2, b3}, where for the first time the convex integration procedure has been numerically implemented to produce elegant illustrations of non-smooth isometric embeddings.
+In these works, in-depth, far-reaching connections between geometry and fluid --- more precisely, between the isometric embedding problem and the fluid dynamical PDE, \emph{e.g.}, the Euler equations --- have been established and explored.
+Such connections are better understood on the \emph{methodological} level.
+Indeed, a central technique in common for the above works is convex integration, which enables researchers to establish, in a constructive manner, the existence of irregular isometric embeddings or the non-uniqueness of weak solutions to fluid dynamical PDE.
+Systematization and further developments of convex integration culminated in Gromov's $h$-principle and partial differential relations, which have become important theories in geometry and topology today.
+See \cite{gr1, gr2}.

-In each of the applications to continuum mechanics, the convex integration procedure is done on a case by case basis.
-Similarly, the computational works \cite{b1, b2, b3} by Borrelli {\it et al} are carried out in an independent fashion.
-This leaves open the following question: {\em can the constructions of non-smooth isometric embeddings of manifolds be directly translated into statements about the Euler equations}?
-That is, can we find a direct fluid dynamic analogue of the Nash--Kuiper theorem?
+The above theories and techniques have also led to important advancements in mathematical hydrodynamics and analysis of PDEs in continuum mechanics.
+One cornerstone is the final resolution of the Onsager conjecture for incompressible Euler equations.
+See \cite{a1, a2, bams, a3} by Buckmaster, De Lellis, Isett, and Sz\'{e}kelyhidi Jr., and the many references cited therein.
+Let us also mention that recently, complementing the above theoretical developments are the breakthrough computational results of Borrelli--Jabrane--Lazarus--Thibert \cite{b1, b2, b3}, in which for the first time the convex integration procedure was numerically implemented to produce elegant illustrations of irregular isometric embeddings.